PascalSun/TimelineKGQA/tkgqa_generator/README.md

 Three key things here:

 - **General Information Retrieval**: Retrieve the general information from the knowledge graph based on the question
-- **Temporal Constrainted Retrieval**: Filter on general information retrieval, apply the temporal constraint
+- **Temporal Constrained Retrieval**: Filter on general information retrieval, apply the temporal constraint
 - **Timeline Position Retrieval**: Based on general information retrieval, recover the timeline information

 ### Temporal Questions